 2600

-1. The frequency in hertz that AT&T originally used to indicate when a line is free.
-In 1974 John Draper aka Captain Crunch discovered a breakfast cereal children's was capable of making this tone.
-He and others used this technique or similar techniques in conjunction with a blue box to generate the 2600 hertz tone and make free long distance calls around the world.
+1. The frequency in hertz that AT&T initially used to indicate when a line is free.
+In 1974, John Draper aka Captain Crunch discovered a breakfast cereal children's whistle was capable of making this tone.
+He and others used this technique with a blue box to generate the 2600 hertz tone and make free long distance calls around the world.
 These individuals came to be known as phreaks.

 2. 2600 is also a commonly used name for news or information containing information about hacking and phreaking.

-3. Name commonly associated with the early Atari VCS (Video Computer System) gaming system.
+3. The 2600 name commonly associated with the early Atari VCS (Video Computer System) gaming system.